xvitaly/wloc/docs/api-tokens.md

 # About API tokens

-This library use API tokens from following third-party geolocation provides:
+This library use API tokens from following third-party geolocation providers:

   * Google Geolocation;
   * Mozilla Geolocation;